QuickBooks reconciliation discrepancy means the QuickBooks transactions and the bank statement don’t match.

-• You might have entered transactions into QuickBooks that haven’t been cleared by your bank yet.
+- Transactions that you have entered into QuickBooks haven’t been cleared by your bank yet.

 To find and resolve the reconciliation discrepancies, let us check and review all the aspects, such as missing or deleted transactions, reconciliation adjustments, opening and beginning balances, and more.